pdf-raku/Font-FreeType-raku/docs/Font/FreeType.md

 Description
 -----------

-A Font::FreeType object must first be created before other objects may be crated.
-Fort example to load a [Font::FreeType::Face](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Face) object:
+A Font::FreeType object must first be created before creating other objects.
+For example to load a [Font::FreeType::Face](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Face) object:

     use Font::FreeType;
     use Font::FreeType::Face;